AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/40-quality-groups.md

 ### Lowering the variance of block production in PoW blockchains

-\todo{mb -- figures showing block production to demonstrate variance}
+\bigtodo{mb -- figures showing block production to demonstrate variance}

 Is it possible to *dramatically* lower the variance of block production in PoW blockchains without altering incentive structures, compromising security, or changing the probability of generating a valid block?